Argelbargel/vault-raft-snapshot-agent/README.md

 ## Configuration

-Vault Raft Snapshot Agent looks for it's configuration-file in `/etc/vault.d/` or the current working directory by default.
+Vault Raft Snapshot Agent looks for it's a configuration-file called `snapshots.<ext>`in `/etc/vault.d/` or the current working directory by default.
 It uses [viper](https://github.com/spf13/viper) as configuration-backend, so you can write your configuration in either json, yaml or toml.
 You can use `vault-raft-snapshot-agent --config <config-file>` to use a specific configuration file.

-The Agent monitors the configuration-file for changes and reloads the configuration automatically when the configuration-file changes.
+The Agent monitors the configuration-file for changes and reloads the configuration automatically when the file changes.

 #### Example configuration (yaml)